 A Future for Poetry

-A talk given by Mrs. Hugh Bullock at the Chautauqua Woman's Club, Chautauqua, New York, on July 16, 1937.
+A talk given by Marie Bullock at the Chautauqua Woman's Club, Chautauqua, New York, on July 16, 1937.

 Ever since Mrs. Pennypacker's invitation came asking me to speak at the Chautauqua Woman's Club, Chautauqua has been foremost in anticipation in my mind.
 And now that I am here I find all my premonitions of loveliness and interest overwhelmingly come true.